 - 1-2 tbsp of smoked paprika (optional)

 Throw in the macaroni, chicken broth, and salt into the Instant Pot.
 Set on 4 minutes (manual or pressure cook).
-Do not be alarmed that as your pasta pressurizes, or at the end of the 4 minutes, it will splatter through the steam release.
-This is okay and can be cleaned afterwards (this is due to the starch in your pasta).
+Do not be alarmed that as your pasta pressurizes, or at the end of the 4 minutes, you may see splatter through the steam release…this is okay and can be cleaned afterward (this is due to the starch in your pasta).